 Vieques Travel Guide.com has also provided you with links to useful information on Health and Travel (open in a new window)

-To Avoid Sunburn always wear sunscreen with an SPF of 15 or more.
+To avoid sunburn always wear sunscreen with an SPF of 15 or more.
+If you wish to contribute towards helping to protect our coral reefs, please consider wearing an all natural sunscreen lotion, we love this one.
 If you happen to get sunburned, please drink lots of liquids.
 Lotions or gels with aloe vera will help alleviate the sunburned skin.
 Not taking proper care of your skin, especially children, could lead to sun poisoning.
 Symptoms are fever, nausea, vomiting and chills.
 Seek medical attention should this happen during your vacation, don’t wait until you get back home to treat it.
 Taking good care of yourself, and your loved ones should always be your main priority during a vacation, or you won’t be able to enjoy it.
 More information on Sun Poisoning.

 The tap water in Puerto Rico is safe to drink.
 To prevent food diseases, make sure your food is properly cooked.
-Some travelers may experience diarrhea, nausea, urgency and bloating, this could be a result of eating uncooked food or drinking water that was untreated.
+Generally whether at home or traveling abroad, one may experience diahrrea, nausea, urgency and bloating, this could be a result of eating uncooked food or drinking water that was untreated.
 Make sure you drink plenty of liquids.
 Consult a doctor for medical advice and treatment, especially if it is a child.

 We wish you a healthy and enjoyable vacation to the island of Isla de Vieques, Puerto Rico.